hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 ### CURL commands

-Use these CURL commands to simulate your application’s actions and messages, plus the actions and messages that would come from the NCTS.
+Use these CURL commands to simulate your application’s actions and messages, plus the actions and messages that would come back from NCTS.

 <details>